matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 one or the other, Bob's communication with Alice should contain a prominent and serious warning that Alice's **verified identity has changed**.

-> "This person is verified."
+> "This user is verified."

 > "WARNING: Bob's verified identity has changed!"

-> "You verified this person's identity, but it has changed.
+> "You verified this user's identity, but it has changed.
 Please choose to
 > re-verify them or withdraw verification."

 ⚠️ Avoid using "cross-signing", which requires a deeper understanding of cryptography to understand.

-⚠️ Avoid using "trust on first use (TOFU)", which is a colloquial name for noting the identity of people who are not verified so that we can notify the user if it changes.
+⚠️ Avoid using "trust on first use (TOFU)", which is a colloquial name for noting the identity of users who are not verified so that we can notify the user if it changes.
 (This is a kind of "light" form of verification where we assume that the first identity we can see is trusted.)

-⚠️ Avoid confusing verification of people with verification of devices: the mechanism is similar but the purpose is different.
-Devices must be verified to make them secure, but people can optionally be verified to ensure no-one is listening in or tampering with communications.
+⚠️ Avoid confusing verification of users with verification of devices: the mechanism is similar but the purpose is different.
+Devices must be verified to make them secure, but users can optionally be verified to ensure no-one is listening in or tampering with communications.

 ⚠️ Avoid talking about "mismatch" or "verification mismatch" which is very